🙂A single person spends $1,745 per month in Sherbrooke vs $1,765 in Seoul, rent included.

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Sherbrooke or Seoul?
+Should I move to Sherbrooke or to Seoul?

 If budget matters most, go with Sherbrooke.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Seoul makes more sense.
 Both are solid long-term options with distinct trade-offs.